purescript/spago/README.md

 > Right, so how can I get this thing?

 The recommended installation methods are:
-- `npm install -g purescript-spago` (Linux and macOS only - see the latest releases on npm [here][spago-npm])
+- `npm install -g spago` (Linux and macOS only - see the latest releases on npm [here][spago-npm])
 - Download the binary from the [latest GitHub release][spago-latest-release]
 - Compile from source by cloning this repo and running `stack install`